-Alexandre recently joined The Nest Team as our Global Operations Manager, in charge of organizing our operations to deliver the best services for our The Nest clients in all our sites around the world.
+Alexandre recently joined The Nest Team, an outsourcing program, as our Global Operations Manager, in charge of organizing our operations to deliver the best services for our The Nest clients in all our sites around the world.

 Can you tell us a bit about yourself?